 which are crystals of bile that can form in the gallbladder.
 Sometimes, these get stuck in the ducts that bile normally flows through.
 This blockage in the ducts can damage the gallbladder and the liver.

-Complications are rare, but no procedure is completely free of risk.
-If you are planning to have a cholecystectomy, your doctor will review a list of possible complications, which may include: Gallstones that have accidentally entered the abdominal cavityBleedingInfectionInjury to other nearby structures or organsReactions to general anesthesiaBlood clots
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: Gallstones that have accidentally entered the abdominal cavityBleedingInfectionInjury to other nearby structures or organsReactions to general anesthesiaBlood clots

 Your doctor will probably do some or all of the following: Blood tests to evaluate liver functionAbdominal ultrasoundHepatobiliary iminodiacetic acid (HIDA) scan—an x-ray test that uses contrast material to highlight the liver, gallbladder, ducts, and small intestines and make them easier to seeElectrocardiogram (EKG)

 MRI or CT scan to better view the gallbladder